calekochenour/awherepy/README.md

 ## Why aWherePy?

-Prior to aWherePy, aWhere's agronomic and weather data API was only accessible with [R](https://github.com/aWhereAPI/aWhere-R-Library). aWherePy creates a Python solution for the aWhere API and provides Python code to:
+Prior to aWherePy, aWhere's agronomic and weather data API was only accessible with R. aWherePy creates a Python solution for the aWhere API and provides Python code to:

 * Call the aWhere API;
 * Extract data from the aWhere API returns;
 * Clean and georeference extracted data;
+* Track crops and agricultural data over time;
 * Create an aWhere-sized (9 km x 9 km) grid from a shapefile; and,
 * Rasterize existing remote sensing and GIS data to the aWhere grid.

 aWherePy allows for the creation of reproducible science workflows with Python scripts and/or Jupyter Notebooks and creates the vehicle to integrate aWhere data with other geospatial and remote sensing data within these platforms.

+aWherePy contains seven modules:

+* agronomics;
+* crops;
+* fields;
+* grids;
+* models:
+* plantings; and,
+* weather.

+aWherePy [weather](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_weather.html#sphx-glr-gallery-vignettes-work-with-weather-py) and [agronomics](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_agronomics.html#sphx-glr-gallery-vignettes-work-with-agronomics-py) modules provide the functionality to get historical norms, observed values, and forecast values for weather and agriculture metrics that are formatted, georeferenced, and ready for data analysis and visualization.

+aWherePy [grids](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_grids.html#sphx-glr-gallery-vignettes-work-with-grids-py) module provides functionality to rasterize data to the aWhere grid (9x9 km cells).
+This allows you to integrate other geospatial and remote sensing data (e.g. world population data, normalized difference vegetation index data) with aWhere API data to create advanced analytical insights.

+aWherePy [fields](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_fields.html#sphx-glr-gallery-vignettes-work-with-fields-py), [crops](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_crops.html#sphx-glr-gallery-vignettes-work-with-crops-py), [plantings](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_plantings.html#sphx-glr-gallery-vignettes-work-with-plantings-py), and [models](https://awherepy.readthedocs.io/en/latest/gallery_vignettes/work_with_models.html#sphx-glr-gallery-vignettes-work-with-models-py) modules provide access to advanced agricultural models that track crop data over time and produce information that allows you to make real-time agricultural decisions and adjustments.

+## aWherePy Package Structure

+aWherePy reflects the currently capabilities of the aWhere API.
+This section outlines the structure of the aWherePy package, as it relates to the seven package modules.

+### `awherepy/`

+Contains Python scripts for the aWherePy modules (e.g. `agronomics.py`).
+Also contains two sub-folders, one with example data and one with module test scripts.

+### `awherepy/example-data`

+Contains datasets used in the aWherePy tests and vignette gallery examples.

+### `awherepy/tests`

+Contains Python scripts for the aWherePy tests (e.g. `test_agronomics.py`).

+### `docs/`

+Contains files used to organize and populate the aWherePy documentation.

+### `examples/`

+Contains Python scripts used to in the aWherePy vignette gallery (e.g. `work_with_agronomics.py`).

 ## View Example aWherePy Applications